Classification of finite-time blow-up mechanisms for the incompressible free-boundary Euler equations with surface tension: Proof of Theorem

 The composite energy functional integrates spatial regularity:

-\begin{remark} The $3/2$-growth in the Sobolev regularity in \eqref{eqenergy2}, as identified in \cite{Julin2024,Hao2025,Shatah2008a}, reflects that a material derivative is effectively comparable to a $3/2$-order spatial derivative, capturing the intrinsic smoothing effect induced by surface tension.
-The energy functional is constructed using the material derivative without separating the time derivative, a formulation particularly suited for energy estimates in the Eulerian framework: the local-in-time a priori estimate for system \eqref{eqEuler} is obtained by applying energy functional \eqref{eqenergy2} in \cite{Julin2024} by neglecting the electric field therein.
+\begin{remark} The $3/2$-growth in the Sobolev regularity in \eqref{eqenergy2}, as identified in \cite{Julin2024,Hao2025,Shatah2008a}, explains the energy level used above: a material derivative is effectively comparable to a $3/2$-order spatial derivative, capturing the intrinsic smoothing effect induced by surface tension.
+The energy functional is constructed using the material derivative without separating the time derivative, a formulation particularly suited for energy estimates in the Eulerian framework: the local-in-time a priori estimate for system \eqref{eqEuler} is obtained by applying energy functional \eqref{eqenergy2} in \cite{Julin2024} by setting the electric field there to zero.
 This type of functional leverages the structure of system \eqref{eqEuler}, allowing for a gain of $1/2$-order spatial derivative through direct substitution from \eqref{eqEuler1}; see \cite{Hao2025} for detailed discussions. \end{remark}

 We compute the time derivative of the energy functional \eqref{eqenergy1}. \begin{lemma} Under the consolidated estimates \eqref{eqCCC}, for any $t \in (0, \Tstar)$, it holds

 where the error $\error$ is defined in Lemma \ref{le5}. \end{lemma} \begin{proof} We define